hasb73/redis-hackathon/README.md

 ### Abstract

 Anomaly detection in system log streams is a challenging task due to the volume, throughput, variety, and lack of high-quality labelled data.
 This research proposes a novel ensemble-based anomaly detection system that addresses the challenges faced by traditional methods while also being usable in real-time scenarios, along with its ability to train on a small subset of the actual log data.

-The focus of this research is the block-level operations in Hadoop File System (HDFS) Logs.
-The core system is a weighted voting ensemble that combines predictions from diverse learning techniques, including Deep Learning (MLPClassifier), Classical Machine Learning (SGDClassifier, DecisionTreeClassifier), and a unique Vector Similarity Detector that uses a vector database for nearest-neighbor comparisons on embeddings

-To prove practicality, an anomaly detection service utilizes the trained model and consumes the live log stream in a real-time setup on AWS Elastic Map Reduce (EMR) to detect, cache, store the anomalies and alert a system administrator with visualisations and notications.
-The outcomes from testing, evaluation, and performance metrics, demonstrate the system’s end-to-end effectiveness while also displaying promising results in precision and accuracy, which are vital in this field

----
+We use Redis Vector Library (RedisVL) for as the embedding store and use Redis for caching the predictions of the ensemble mode;l

 ## System Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────────────┐
-│                              HDFS Anomaly Detection Pipeline                             │
+│                       HDFS Anomaly Detection Pipeline with RedisVL                      │
 └─────────────────────────────────────────────────────────────────────────────────────────┘

 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐